 After more than six years of design and construction, the new West Gates at the Tom Bradley International Terminal at Los Angeles International Airport (LAX) opened in June 2021.
 Located in the central area of the airfield, west of Tom Bradley International Terminal, the $1.6 billion concourse features Renkus-Heinz Iconyx speakers to provide crisp and clear audio coverage throughout the area.

-“This is a huge new terminal with the characteristic high ceilings, reflective glass walls, hard reflective floors, and a lot of ambient noise expected from a transportation hub,” said Jeff Barrett, system design engineer at Direct AV and lead point person for the project.
-“We needed loudspeaker technology that could give us precise beam control and a high level of speech intelligibility while offering a discreet footprint to fit the architectural requirements and constraints; and for that, we turned to the Iconyx beam steering system from Renkus-Heinz,” added Barrett.
+“This is a huge new terminal with the characteristic high ceilings, reflective glass walls, hard reflective floors and a lot of ambient noise expected from a transportation hub,” says Barrett.
+“We needed loudspeaker technology that could give us precise beam control and a high level of speech intelligibility while offering a discreet footprint to fit the architectural requirements and constraints; and for that, we turned to the Iconyx beam-steering system from Renkus-Heinz,” he adds.

 The Iconyx system’s 4-inch low-frequency transducers and triple 1-inch high-frequency drivers produced more than enough headroom allowing for significant levels above the ambient noise floor.
 The Direct AV team installed a mix of more than 30 Iconyx IC8, IC16 and IC32 arrays within the West Gates and have made plans for additional installations of the Iconyx Gen 5 arrays.

-Touching on the digital steering capabilities, Parkin added, “With Iconyx, we can digitally steer the sound down to the travelers giving them the direct sound element rather than reflected to the walkways and deliver remarkable sound quality right to where the people are and away from the reflective surfaces.”
+Touching on the digital-steering capabilities, Parkin adds, “With Iconyx, we can digitally steer the sound down to the travelers giving them the direct sound element rather than reflected to the walkways and deliver remarkable sound quality right to where the people are and away from the reflective surfaces.”